mthlongwane/kotlinPlayground/README.md

 ```
 gradle tasks

-# or if your gradle build uses gradle wrapper:
+# or if your gradle build uses gradle wrapper (this is recommended for reliable standardised execution )
+#For Linux and MAC OS:
 ./gradlew tasks

+#For Windows Powershell:
+.\gradlew.bat build
 ```
-Common commards are:
+Common commands are:
 run - Runs this project as a JVM application build - Assembles and tests this project.